atet/raspberrypi/README.md

 ### **Mounting `boot` Drive in Windows Disk Management**

-* If you do not see "`boot`" as the new name given to your freshly burned SD card (such as in the red box below), you will not be able to access it through File Explorer for step [2.3.
+* If you **don't** see "`boot`" as name given to your freshly burned SD card (red box below), you will not be able to access it for step [2.3.
 Access New `boot` Drive](#23-access-new-boot-drive)
+1. `CLOSE` Rufus
-* **IMPORTANT**: Physically remove your SD card from your computer, wait a few seconds, then reinsert
+2. **IMPORTANT**: Physically remove your SD card from your computer, wait a few seconds, then reinsert
    * **Press "Cancel"** when Windows prompts you to reformat the card

 [![.img/ta.png](.img/ta.png)](#nolink)

-* Press the Windows key and search for "disk management"
+3. Press the Windows key and search for "disk management"
-* Click on "Create and format hard disk partitions" which will open the Windows Disk Management program
+4. Click on "Create and format hard disk partitions" which will open the Windows Disk Management program
-* In the bottom windows pane, find your micro SD card
+5. In the bottom windows pane, find your micro SD card
-* Right-click on the "`boot`" partition and select "Change Drive Letter and Paths..."
+6. Right-click on the "`boot`" partition and select "Change Drive Letter and Paths..."
+7. In the popup window, click on "`Add`"

 [![.img/tb.png](.img/tb.png)](#nolink)

-* Click on "Add"
-* Windows will automatically choose a drive letter that is not used, your may be different than what's seen here
+8. Another popup window will appear and Windows will automatically select a drive letter that is unused (yours may be a different letter)
-* Press "OK" and you will see that Windows has mounted your new SD card "`boot`" partition (see red boxes below)
+9. Press "`OK`" and Windows will mount your SD card's "`boot`" partition (red boxes below)
-* You can now open and navigate this "`boot`" drive in Windows File Explorer and continue with step [2.3.
+10. You can now open this "`boot`" drive in Windows File Explorer and continue with step [2.3.
 Access New `boot` Drive](#23-access-new-boot-drive)

 [![.img/tc.png](.img/tc.png)](#nolink)